Tuesday, April 23, 2024

 Lewis and I proceeded inward to the Third Courtyard, which is paved with granite.

-Arrival through an arched portal in a building adds dramatic suspense before you encounter Saint Vitus Cathedral!
+Arriving through an archway in a building adds dramatic suspense before you encounter Saint Vitus Cathedral!
 The archway “frames” the scene perfectly: visitors glimpse the steps and doors of the cathedral, but its height is concealed until they emerge.
 Then, everyone’s necks crane upward to ogle the soaring towers!
 It’s fun to watch.
+Please see it in my video, and turn the sound on...

 We evaded the crowds and went left.
 That is the cozier side of the castle, because the cathedral is off-center towards the castle’s north wall.